-Efforts to impose reduced reimbursements and more stringent cost controls by government and other payers may continue.
+We expect efforts to impose reduced reimbursements and more stringent cost controls by government and other payers to continue.
+These efforts, as well as changes in payer mix, including an increase in the percentage of patients covered by capitated payment arrangements, could negatively impact our net revenues.
 If we cannot offset additional reductions in the payments we receive for our services by reducing costs, increasing test volume and/or introducing new procedures, our net revenues and profitability could be materially adversely affected.